CarloAndreaDeFilippo/ScatteringSimulator/README.md

 * $(x, y, z)$ is the center of mass
 * $R$ is the rotation matrix of the particle that describes its orientation.

-In the docs folder there is a configuration example with all the available particles:
+The `docs` folder contains an example configuration with all available particle types:

 ![Available particle shapes](/docs/particleShapesExample.png)

-In the following, the shape names and their attributes for all the available shapes.
+Below are the shape names and their attributes for all available shapes.

 #### Sphere
 ```